 Rutledge is a tiny town located in the state of Missouri.
 With a population of 83 people and just one neighborhood, Rutledge is the 547th largest community in Missouri.
-Rutledge has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Rutledge was built prior to World War II, making it one of the older and more historic towns in the country.

 Also of interest is that Rutledge has more people living here who work in computers and math than 95% of the places in the US.